westarlabs/sirius/docs/gettingstarted.md

+# Getting started

-## setup eth
+## Setup ethereum

-### setup eth by docker
-please check docker in your computer , excecute such code in sirius dir.
+We run a local ethereum development node for test. please ensure docker in your computer , execute such code in sirius dir.

-#### setup eth
+#### run ethereum node
 ```
 cd sirius-chainconnector/scripts
 sh docker.sh run --dev.period 10
 ```

 #### create eth account

-find eth docker id,by
+Find ethereum node docker id by

 ```
 docker ps
 ```

-find container id of iamge with name fikgol/starcoin-goethereum,then create acount by
+Find container id of image with name fikgol/starcoin-goethereum,then create account by

 ```
 docker exec -it {container_id} geth account new --keystore /tmp/geth_data/keystore

 ```

-you need excecute this command twice to create two new account.
+You need execute this command twice to create two new account.

-#### setup hub
-you need run this command to setup hub
+## Run hub node

 ```
 ./gradlew sirius-hub:run
 ```

-then hub will create config dir in ~/.sirius/hub ,you could change find contract addr in hub.conf file.
+then hub will create config dir in ~/.sirius/hub and auto deploy smart-contract, you can find contract addr in hub.conf file.

-#### run wallet
+## run wallet

 	1. Compile wallet
 	   ```
 	   >gradle fatjar